PeterFelixNguyen/ForestFireSimulation/README.md

 #Current Features
 1. Can simulate 50,000 trees.

+# Notes
+1. The ReplaySlider is partially working, but it is not 100% completed.

 # Bugs
 1. [FIXED] ignited and newlyIgnitedTrees are added even though they are not on fire.
 Happens when user clicks on an area that has trees that have already been burnt.
 2. [POSSIBLY FIXED] Sometimes trees are not cleared from ignitedTrees